 Sophie Woodruff is a researcher with a strong focus on and passion for the therapeutic potential of psychedelics in psychiatry, particularly psilocybin.
 They recently earned their Research Master’s in Cognitive and Clinical Neuroscience with a specialization in drug development and neurohealth from Maastricht University, which included a nine-month internship at LSU Health in New Orleans under the supervision of Dr. Charles Nichols.
 Following this, they completed a three-month fellowship at Aarhus University Hospital in Denmark, supported by a stipend from the university.
 Under the guidance of Betina Elfving, they investigated the rapid and sustained effects on mRNA levels in brain tissue from male and female rodents after a single injection of saline, LPH-5, DOI, 25CN-NBOH, or psilocybin.
 Sophie is currently seeking funding through grants and stipends to begin a PhD.
 They aim to investigate novel antidepressant treatments, structural and functional biomarkers of depression, and the molecular mechanisms underlying treatment efficacy, with a particular focus on sex differences and variations in treatment responses across the menstrual cycle.

-Pre-Administration of Lorazepam Negates the Antidepressant-like Effects of Psilocybin in Male Wistar Kyoto Rats
+A draft of the accepted manuscript can be found here: Pre-Administration of Lorazepam Negates the Antidepressant-like Effects of Psilocybin in Male Wistar Kyoto Rats